oscar-dev19/portfolio/aboutme.md

 ---
 👋 Hi, I'm Oscar Lopez!

-I'm a self-taught Software Engineer and Computer Science student (B.S. in progress) with a deep curiosity for data and a passion for transforming information into meaningful insights.
-Currently, I’m a Contract Software Engineer at DataAnnotation.tech, where I fine-tune Large Language Models using TypeScript and Python—an experience that has sharpened my analytical mindset and deepened my understanding of real-world data systems.
+I’m a self-taught Software Engineer and current Computer Science student (B.S. in progress) with a passion for building intelligent, data-driven systems that create real-world impact.
+As a Contract Software Engineer at DataAnnotation.tech, I fine-tune Large Language Models using TypeScript and Python—an experience that’s deepened my appreciation for the intersection of AI, language, and human insight.

-My technical journey has been shaped by a relentless drive to learn, explore, and build.
-From architecting an AWS Serverless CRUD API to designing a CNC G-Code Compiler and developing a multithreaded web server in Rust, each project reflects my commitment to innovation, experimentation, and precision.
-I'm particularly drawn to uncovering patterns, solving complex problems, and using data to tell compelling stories that inform decision-making and drive business value.
+Driven by curiosity and a commitment to lifelong learning, I’ve developed a diverse technical toolkit—from architecting AWS Serverless APIs and designing a CNC G-Code compiler to building a multithreaded web server in Rust.
+My projects reflect a balance of engineering rigor, creative problem-solving, and a desire to push boundaries across domains like systems programming, developer tooling, and data analytics.

-Outside of code, I'm an avid hiker, experimental home cook, and café explorer.
-These creative outlets help me recharge and often inspire the unconventional thinking I bring to my work.
+What excites me most is using code to turn complexity into clarity—whether that’s uncovering patterns in messy datasets, designing clean developer experiences, or solving tough architectural challenges.
+I thrive at the intersection of software, data, and thoughtful design, and I’m eager to contribute to high-impact teams that value experimentation, precision, and collaboration.

-I'm eager to apply my skills in data analytics to make a measurable impact—helping organizations better understand their data, discover opportunities, and scale intelligently.
+Outside of tech, I find inspiration in hiking trails, kitchen experiments, and cozy cafés.
+These spaces recharge me and often spark the unconventional thinking I bring to my work.

 ---